Logistic Regression and Poisson Regression

 Total 14 16 30

-• \text{True-Positive Rate} = \frac{16}{16}=1
+• \text{Recall} = \frac{16}{16}=1

 ROC Curve and AUC: Toy example

-• ROC Curve: Plots the true-positive rate against the false-positive rate
+• ROC Curve: plots the true-positive rate against the false-positive rate.

-• AUC is the area under the ROC curve: For this toy example \text{AUC=} 0.8929
+• AUC is the area under the ROC curve: for this toy example \text{AUC=} 0.8929.

 Poisson regression